hanifazhar77/larastart-kit/README.md

 Follow the on-screen instructions to complete the installation process.

+## Documentation

+For more detailed information on how to use Admin Template, please refer to the documentation of the admin template you have chosen.

 ## Contribution
 If you would like to contribute to the development of Larastart-Kit, please fork this repository and create a pull request with the changes you want to add.